Sforrego/HsBot/README.md

 ```bash
 !clear n
 ```
-If no n is given default is 2, max n is 10.
+Deletes the n messages above, if no n is given default is 2, max n is 10.
 ```bash
 !save
 ```